patroni/patroni/docs/README.rst

 Replication Choices
 ===================

 Patroni uses Postgres' streaming replication, which is asynchronous by default.
 Patroni's asynchronous replication configuration allows for ``maximum_lag_on_failover`` settings.
 This setting ensures failover will not occur if a follower is more than a certain number of bytes behind the leader.
 This setting should be increased or decreased based on business requirements.
 It's also possible to use synchronous replication for better durability guarantees.
-See `replication modes documentation <https://github.com/zalando/patroni/blob/master/docs/replication_modes.rst>` for details.
+See :ref:`replication modes documentation <replication_modes>` for details.

 ======================================
 Applications Should Not Use Superusers